 You can also check if steak is done by pressing your finger into the center.
 While this may press some of the juices out of the steak, it allows you to test the firmness.

 For the average steak lover, using a food thermometer is the best option.
 A quality thermometer is the most reliable way to check the temperature of the meat and avoid the risks associated with raw beef.

-Keep in mind that the steak continues to heat for up to 10 minutes after you remove it from the heat, increasing the temperature about 5 to 10 degrees.
+Keep in mind that steak continues to heat for up to 10 minutes after you remove it, increasing the temperature about 5 to 10 degrees.